talha-hashmi141/Ecom-shop/README.md

 # NimraCashAndCarry - E-commerce Application

-A modern, full-stack e-commerce application built with Next.js, Supabase, Tailwind CSS, and shadcn/ui.
+A modern, full-stack e-commerce application with admin dashboard, employee and customer management, inventory, and orders.
+Built with Next.js, Supabase, Tailwind CSS, and shadcn/ui.

 ## Features